What is PrEP?

 What PrEP contains and how it works

 PrEP is currently available in two forms - the branded drug Truvada, and unbranded generic forms.
-The two most widely used versions of generic PrEP are Ricovir-EM (from Mylan) and Tenvir-EM (from Cipla), both of which are approved by the US FDA.
+Two widely used versions of generic PrEP are Tenof-EM (from Hetero Drugs) and Tenvir-EM (from Cipla), both of which are approved by the US FDA.

 Generics contain exactly the same active ingredients as Truvada (Tenofovir TDF and Emtricitabine FTC), and work in the same way - by stopping the virus from replicating in your body.
 They are manufactured by companies that do not own the original patent.